TheSilvered/nest/docs/c_api/c_api-compiler.md

 - `ast`: the AST to compile, will be freed by the function
 - `is_module`: whether the AST is of an imported module or of the main file
-- `error`: the error set if one occurs

 **Returns:**

 The compiled [`Nst_InstList`](c_api-instructions.md#nst_instlist) or `NULL` if an error occurred.
+The error is set.

 ---